What is a PAN card, PAN number, and what you should know about it

 The new concept (PAN) was first mentioned in 1972.
 At the early stages, it was more like a voluntary/experimental initiative.
 Nevertheless, it became obligatory for all taxpayers in 1976.

 The first series of PAN faced some difficulties.
 Since all the processes were implemented manually, there was no actual database with all required records.
 Consequently, all the PAN data wasn’t structured.
-Moreover, there was no centralised agency that issued РАN cards, which led to some real mix-ups.
+Moreover, there was no centralized agency that issued РАN cards, which led to some real mix-ups.
 Namely, different centers could give the same PAN to different people, so individuals from different states /territories could have the same number, which caused problems.
 And last but not least, initially, the PAN wasn’t a constant number.
 It could change, and it depended on the individual’s address.

 In 1995 the situation with mix-ups and numbers changed, and all tax data was streamlined to one single number.
 Furthermore, the government decided to store information in one (central) database.
-Thus, they made a single system that was integrated into the bigger one (we are talking about the tax system).
+Thus, they made a single system integrated into the bigger one (we are talking about the tax system).
 At that point, they made it possible to track all credit/debit, loan, and investment details through the PAN.

 How to apply for a PAN Card